 The final ingredient for success is educating providers about the CPC+ payment model.
 Although practices will continue to bill traditional Medicare FFS codes, they may also receive additional care management fees, performance-based incentive payments, and comprehensive primary care payments.
 Some of these payments are paid prospectively, quarterly, or annually, but could be reconciled at the end of the year if practices do not meet certain thresholds or criteria.

-Additionally, practices and providers must understand how the CPC+ initiative aligns with other CMS initiatives, including the chronic care management initiative and transitional care management initiative.1 An in-depth understanding will allow practices to more successfully execute the initiative, plan financially, and expand efforts with commercial payors.
+Additionally, practices and providers must understand how the CPC+ initiative aligns with other CMS initiatives, including the chronic care management initiative and transitional care management initiative.1 An in-depth understanding will allow practices to more successfully execute the initiative, plan financially, and expand efforts with commercial payers.

 The Bottom Line